medikoo/modules-webmake/README.md

 	$ webmake --sourcemap path/to/program-module.js path/to/output.js

-It works very well in webkit web inspector but [it's not that well supported by firebug](http://code.google.com/p/fbug/issues/detail?id=2198)
+It works very well in webkit web inspector but [it's not that well supported by firefox's firebug](http://code.google.com/p/fbug/issues/detail?id=2198)

 ### Programmatically: